jokla/jokla.github.io/_posts/2017-03-31-traffic-signs.md

-### 4. Describe how you trained your model.

 To train the model I used 20 epochs with a batch size of 128, the [AdamOptimizer](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer)(see paper [here](https://arxiv.org/pdf/1412.6980v8.pdf)) with a learning rate of 0.001.
 The training phase is quite slow using only CPU, that's why I used only 20 epochs.

-### 5. Describe the approach taken for finding a solution.

 My final model results were:
 * Training set accuracy of 97.5%